 Golden LEAF works to fund projects with promise to bring significant economic improvement with priority given to North Carolina’s tobacco-dependent, economically distressed, or rural communities.
 We welcome eligible entities to submit a grant application for a project that is consistent with Golden LEAF’s priorities.

-Golden LEAF has two standard programs open to eligible entities seeking grants: Open Grants Program and Economic Catalyst.
-These programs complement other ongoing initiatives of the Foundation, such as Hurricane Florence Programs.
+Golden LEAF has two standard programs open to eligible entities seeking grants: Open Grants Program and Economic Catalyst Program.
+These programs complement other ongoing initiatives of the Foundation, such as Disaster Recovery Grant Program.
 After you read through each program description, feel free to contact a member of the program staff if you have further questions about eligibility or program requirements or priorities.

 Step 1.
 Determine which grant program is best suited for your proposed project.

 The Open Grants Program process is open to all governmental entities and 501(c)(3) organizations that propose projects in Golden LEAF’s priority areas.
 Letters of Inquiry are received throughout the year.
-The Open Grants Program grantsmaking is focused in the areas of agriculture, economic development, workforce preparedness, healthcare, education and community vitality.
+The Open Grants Program grantsmaking is focused in the areas of Economic Investment and Job Creation, Workforce Preparedness and Education, Agriculture, and Community Vitality.
 Click here for a list of Golden LEAF’s priority outcomes.

 Step 2.
 Make your proposal competitive.